Resonant superfluidity in the Rabi-coupled spin-dependent Fermi-Hubbard model

 The use of optical lattices further improves the controllability of the system.
 For instance, the single-particle dispersion relation can be changed rather flexibly since several types of lattice geometry, including cubic \cite{Greiner2002}, chain \cite{Tilman2004}, ladder \cite{Chen2011}, square \cite{Spielman2007}, triangular \cite{Becker2010}, honeycomb \cite{Tarruell2012}, kagome \cite{Jo2012}, and Lieb \cite{Taie2015} lattices, have been realized.
 Moreover, state-dependent optical lattices \cite{Gadway2011,Riegger2018,Ono2021} allow for controlling the ratio between the hoppings of the two components.
 While a rich phase diagram emerges as a function of the hopping imbalance and the interaction strength \cite{Cazalilla2005}, it is well known that superfluidity is suppressed in general for a large hopping imbalance.
-In the limit that one component is completely immobile, where the model reduces to the Falikov-Kimball model (FKM) \cite{Falicov1969}, the superfluid state is not present.
+In the limit that one component is completely immobile, where the model is reduced to the Falicov-Kimball model \cite{Falicov1969}, the SF state is not present.

-In this paper, we add an on-site Rabi coupling between the two components to the attractive Hubbard model with unequal hoppings in order to investigate its effects on the superfluidity.
+In this paper, we add an on-site Rabi coupling between the two components to the attractive Hubbard model with unequal hoppings in order to investigate its effects on superfluidity.
 Liu {\it et al.}~\cite{Liu2004} have introduced such a model and analyzed it within a mean-field approximation.
-The fact that the Rabi coupling have been successfully implemented and controlled in recent experiments using optical lattices loaded with ultracold gases \cite{Krinner2018,Riegger2019} has led to renewed theoretical interest in understanding the physics of such variations of the attractive FHM.
-We solve the full model at one spatial dimension numerically by utilizing the density matrix renormalization group (DMRG) method \cite{White1992} in order to calculate the ground-state properties as a function of the Rabi coupling, the on-site attraction, and the hopping imbalance.
-In the case that the hopping of one component is zero suppressing superfluidity, we show that the superfluidity can be resonantly restored when the Rabi coupling is slightly smaller than a quantum phase transition point to a polarized phase.
+The fact that the Rabi coupling has been successfully implemented and controlled in recent experiments using optical lattices loaded with ultracold gases \cite{Krinner2018,Riegger2019} has led to renewed theoretical interest in understanding the physics of such variations of the attractive FHM.
+We solve the model at one spatial dimension numerically utilizing the density matrix renormalization group (DMRG) method \cite{White1992} in order to calculate the ground-state properties as a function of the Rabi coupling and the on-site attraction.
+In the case that the hopping of one component is zero suppressing superfluidity, we show that the superfluidity can be resonantly restored when the Rabi coupling is slightly smaller than the attractive interaction strength.
 We explain these results at large attractive interactions in terms of an effective spin-1/2 XXZ model.